-This disc does indeed deliver an education -- of the most nourishing sort.
+This disc does indeed deliver an education — of the most nourishing sort.
 Writer-director Pedro Almodovar relates one interesting detail after another in his subtitled commentary, calling attention to filmmaking techniques and parallels to his own life, while also dropping in whimsical asides.
 This audio primer further enriches an intricate noir full of period detail that might be unfamiliar to auds outside Spain.

 Almodovar likens his nuevo noir to Russian dolls, in that one story begets another and another, and calls attention to the symmetry between them early on.
 He points out that he deliberately switched back and forth between anamorphic widescreen presentation and full screen to differentiate between the story of director Enrique and the story written by his first love, Ignacio, about abuse by a priest at their Catholic school.
 Other key differences between the stories and reality are revealed as the pic’s stories interlace upon one another.